Pre-Ethiopia Shenanigan's Can I just say, I had the best caregivers EVER while we were…

 We see these iron doors and then they open….we hear squeals and screams of delight and as I looked out the door…..children are EVERYWHERE!
 They are screaming, laughing, jumping up and down….trying to get their hand to touch mine through the window of the van.
 I climb out, only to be surrounded by 30 little people clamoring to touch us and to be hugged and held.
 Then, I look up and there he is, Abinet.
 My heart is now out of my chest beating a mile a minute.

 I look at Bart and I say……..”there he is, there is our son!”
 We walk over and he clearly isn’t feeling well.
 We sit on the ground and just stare.
 All the busyness just fades away and it is like it is just me, Bart and Abinet in the world.
 I long for my other kids to be here, to savor this moment with me.
 I couldn’t speak, I didn’t want to frighten him and grab him and hug him.
 So, there we sat.

 Getting to Know Abinet

-Soon, he warmed up to us…we were already to grab him and jaunt back to the US.
-Since, that wasn’t an option, we opted on playing soccer with our little man.
+Soon, he warmed up to us…we were all ready to grab him and jaunt back to the US.
+Since that wasn’t an option, we opted on playing soccer with our little man.
 Bart played with him for the longest time, while I just sat in aah of God’s glorious provisions and answered prayers.
 Then, it was my turn to play.
 I’m clearly not a soccer player and my son clearly is LOL.
 He doesn’t speak any English, so we are doing great with sign language.
-He loved it when I threw the ball and he’d bounce it off his chest or off his head.
-He began to get very good at sign language since our communication was not a whole lot to be desired 🙂
+Absolutely, he loved it when I threw the ball and he’d bounce it off his chest or off his head.
+Then, he began to get very good at sign language since our communication was not a whole lot to be desired 🙂